lebro-23/AFL-2020-Hackathon/README.md

 # AFL-2020-Hackathon
 Repo contains all my work for the Australia Sports Tech Week Hackathon.
-This was a 2 day hackathon (and I was working by myself) so I my analysis is fairly limited.
+This was a 2 day hackathon and I was working by myself so my initial analysis is fairly limited (i will get around to expanding this because its definitely very interesting!).

 Using model interpretability (with SHAP), I attempted to look at the differences in the winning game styles in 2020 compared to previous seasons.

 Notebook contains all analysis, modelling and visualizations.